amplab/ray/doc/using-ray-on-a-cluster.md

         12.34.56.789, 98.76.54.321
         12.34.567.89, 98.76.543.21
-The `cluster.py` script will use the public IP addresses to ssh to the nodes, and Ray will use the private IP addresses to send messages between the nodes.
+The `cluster.py` administrative script will use the public IP addresses to ssh to the nodes.
+Ray will use the private IP addresses to send messages between the nodes during execution.

 2. Make sure that the nodes can all communicate with one another.
 On EC2, this can be done by creating a new security group with the appropriate inbound and outbound rules and adding all of the nodes in your cluster to that security group.
 This is done automatically by the `ec2.py` script.
+If you have used the `ec2.py` script you can log into the hosts with the username `ubuntu`.

 3. From the `ray/scripts` directory, run something like